A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Explaining Sigma-Delta Modulation beyond the white noise model

-To visualize spectral contents beyond the sampling frequency, the plots show spectral estimations of the continuous-time signals, assuming that the DAC and sampler implement a zero-order-hold function.
-In a first simulation, we have used an input tone of $-65dB~\text{dB}_{\text{FS}}$.
-Fig.~\ref{fig:noise_components65_part1}(a) shows the spectrum of the quantization noise $e_q(t)$ of the CTSD modulator of Fig.~\ref{fig:noise_source_comparison}(a), showing an approximately uniform noise spectral density, as predicted by the white noise model.
-Fig.~\ref{fig:noise_components65_part1}(b) shows the spectrum of the sampling error $e_{al}(t)$ introduced by the sampler of Fig.~\ref{fig:noise_source_comparison}(b) in log-frequency scale, displaying first-order spectral shaping with a slope of 20dB/dec.
-An explanation for this fact follows.
-The aliasing error signal, $e_{al}(t)$ is the difference between $p(t)$ and its sampled version $y_{PFM}(t)$.
-Now, $p(t)$ is the output of the pulse shaping filter $h_\mathrm{pulse}(t)$, (see \eqref{eq:1stOrderPulseShaperExplicit}) which has a zero at the sampling frequency $f_s$ and at all integer multiples of $f_s$.
-Hence the spectrum of $p(t)$ must have a zero at the sampling frequency $f_s$ (and its integer multiples).
-After sampling, these components near integer multiples of $f_s$ with their zero, will alias to DC.
-Therefore, the sampling error $e_{al}(t)$ must also have one zero at DC.
-Note that this fact holds for all CTSD modulators expressed in its PFM equivalent, and regardless of its order and loop filter transfer function.
 Fig.~\ref{fig:noise_components65_part2}(a) shows the spectrum of $m(t)$, the modulation side bands introduced by the PFM modulator.
 Given that $x_{DC}=2$, $T_m=T_s=1$, and according to \eqref{eq:Mf0}, these modulation side bands are located at the rest oscillation frequency of the PFM modulator $f_0=2f_s$ and its integer multiples.
 The modulation side bands have been marked with blue dashed boxes in Fig.~\ref{fig:noise_components65_part2}(a).
 If we observe these modulation side bands, we can see that they are composed of groups of tones following the frequency distribution described by \eqref{eq:dt_spectrm}.
 However, $m(t)$ also contains spectrally shaped noise components.
 We have marked in Fig.~\ref{fig:noise_components65_part2}(a) the boundary between the first Nyquist zone (from 0 to $f_s/2$) with a red line to separate components $M_{LF}$ and $M_{HF}$, located above $f_s/2$.
 Finally, Fig.~\ref{fig:noise_components65_part2}(b) shows the spectrum of $y_{PFM}(t)$, the analog waveform reproduced by the feedback DAC.
 As could be expected from a sampled signal, it consists of periodic copies of the samples of $p(t)$, containing all aliases from $m(t)$ and weighted in frequency by the sinc function associated with the NRZ DAC.
 Although it may seem surprising, function $h_{pulse}(t)$ in our model, appears twice in the loop.
 One $h_{pulse}(t)$ is located before the sampler, which stems from the integration in the last integrator of the loop filter (embedded in the PFM modulator), and another in the feedback DAC.

 In general, CTSD modulators are well described by the white noise model when modulation side bands in the spectrum of $m(t)$ are wide and overlap resembling a white noise, which depends on the harmonic order and input amplitude \eqref{eq:pfm_bw}.
 For instance, if we apply an input signal of $-20~\text{dB}_{\text{FS}}$ instead of $-65~\text{dB}_{\text{FS}}$ in the simulation of Fig.~\ref{fig:noise_components65_part2}, we obtain the plot of Fig.~\ref{fig:noise_components20}, where the modulation side bands are not individually identifiable in the plot, but a continuum resembling white noise.
 However, there are times this situation does not hold and side bands resemble discrete tones that couple to the signal band due to several mechanisms.
 Single-bit modulators and modulators with very small inputs are prone to these situations and therefore to show tonal behaviours, not attributable to circuit non-linearity.